gigiigig/grails-commons-image/README.md

 ##Use
 Create field in domain class:

     byte[] image
     byte[] thumb

-At this time you can only use 'thumb' and 'image' field name, yuo can use only one of them or both.
+Fileds 'thumb' and 'image' are standard fields, but you can use every field name you want.

 fields must be transient to avoid that grails create this field in database.

     static transients = ['image' , 'thumb']

+moreover on domain class you can add a Date fields, with name FIELDNAMEDate,

+    Date thumbDate
+  	Date imageDate

+to have upload date saved on your database.

 To save image field on controller

+    imageService.write(serviceInstance ,'FIELDNAME')

+There is a shortcut wich allows you to save standard image fields 'image' and 'thumb' if you used them

     imageService.write(serviceInstance)

-find and save 'image' and 'thumb' fields, if you want save only one field for this domain class use

-    imageService.write(serviceInstance ,'image')

 You can configure height and width for fields in config.groovy

     imageService.image.width    //standard 480
     imageService.image.height   //standard 360

     imageService.thumb.width	  //standard 90
     imageService.thumb.height	  //standard 70

+    imageService.FIELDNAME.width	//standard 480
+    imageService.FIELDNAME.height	//standard 360

 These are available gsp tags:

 This tag create html img tag